Best Workout Apps

 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures

-Ever been to the gym for a cardio workout and all the elliptical exercise machines have been taken?
+Ever been to the gym for a cardio workout and all the best ellipticals have been taken?
 There is a good reason why this cardio machine is popular.

 The elliptical machine is favored by gym goers and runners alike because it simulates running in a low-impact fashion and it burns a ton of calories.
-This is one of a few reasons why it’s a good cross trainer for runners.
-Low-impact workouts on this exercise equipment are helpful because you will recover faster between workouts, and you’ll get great mental and cardiovascular benefits to keep your mind and body healthy.
+This is one of a few reasons why it’s a good cross-trainer for runners.
+Low-impact workouts on this exercise equipment can be helpful because you can recover faster between workouts, and you have the potential to unlock great mental and cardiovascular benefits to keep your mind and body healthy.

-Being a certified personal trainer, I often get the questions, “What muscles does an elliptical work?” and “Will it burn my belly fat?”
-Here, I will seek to answer those questions so you can get the best out of your elliptical workouts.
+Being a certified personal trainer, I often get the questions, “What muscles does an elliptical work?” and, “Will it burn my belly fat?”
+Here, I will seek to answer those questions, so you can get the absolute most out of your elliptical workouts.

 Bodyrider elliptical